-Students in the MBA Program must comply with both the academic standards specific to the MBA Program and the general academic standards of the School of Graduate Studies.
+Students in the MBA Program must comply with both the academic standards specific to the MBA Program and the general academic standards of Graduate Studies.
 Compliance relates to all aspects of the academic standards including the progression, retention, and graduation requirements.
+Students in the MBA Program must maintain a 3.0 GPA in the Required Core and Elective Courses.

-Note that one of the general academic standards reads as follows: "the student must not accumulate more than six semester hours of credit below B (3.0)."
+For program completion, students must not accumulate more than six semester hours (2 graduate courses) of credit below B (3.0).